Genez-io/genezio/examples/hello-world/README.md

 ## Run the example locally

-1. Run `genezio generateSdk local`.
-This will create the SDK that makes the requests locally.
-2. Run `genezio local`.
-This will start a local web server that listens for requests.
+1. Run `genezio local`.
+This will generate the SDK and start a local web server that listens for requests.
-3. Open a new terminal and run `node test-hello-sdk.js`.
+2. Open a new terminal and run `node test-hello-sdk.js`.
 This script will use the SDK to call the methods that you have deployed locally in the previous step.
-4. You should see the greeting messages.
+3. You should see the greeting messages.

 ## Deploy the example in the Genezio infrastructure